 We’ll see how hoppers (local pancakes) are prepared in the street and hear the sound of kottu, because you recognize this popular dish not by the smell, but by the sound of it.

 We’ll sample different kinds of Ceylon tea, as well as Ceylon coffee — did you know that before Sri Lanka was famous for its tea, it was one of the largest producers of coffee in the world?

 We can discuss your needs and include other foods and activities in the tour program.
 If you are interested in seeing how curries are prepared, we can organize a dinner at home with a local family.
 You’ll be able to see the process of scraping out a coconut, extracting coconut milk, and cooking curries from scratch, then enjoy a home-cooked meal.

 Depending on the day of your visit we can stop by a pola – a produce market where locals do their weekly grocery shopping for fish, fruits, and vegetables – or a farmers market where you can find all kinds of organic and all-natural Lankan goods.

-Food tour takes four to five hours.
+Food tour takes five to six hours.
 We’ll be walking and riding around in a tuk tuk.

 I only do private food tours of Colombo so the price depends on how many people are in your group.
 It can also change should you choose to add-on a family-style cooking session or a dinner at an upscale restaurant to try contemporary Sri Lankan cuisine.
 Send me an email to firstname.lastname@example.org with the details of your visit and I’ll send you the program and the price.